20 HSA/FSA Eligible Gym Memberships and Studios for 2026: How to Qualify

 Published:

 The IRS allows HSA and FSA funds to be used for expenses that treat, cure, mitigate, or prevent a diagnosed medical condition.
-Exercise has been shown to be one of the most efficacious interventions for conditions ranging from cardiovascular disease and obesity to Type 2 diabetes, depression, and chronic pain.
+Exercise has been shown to be one of the most efficacious interventions for conditions including cardiovascular disease, obesity, Type 2 diabetes, depression, anxiety, and chronic pain.

-When a licensed practitioner determines that a gym membership or fitness program is medically appropriate for your condition, that practitioner documents it in a Letter of Medical Necessity (LMN).
-That LMN is what reclassifies a gym expense into a reimbursable medical expense.
+When a licensed practitioner determines that a gym membership or fitness program is medically appropriate for your condition, they document it in a Letter of Medical Necessity.
+That LMN is what reclassifies a gym expense into a reimbursable medical expense under IRS rules.

 How to Get an LMN and Use Your HSA/FSA at the Gym